 - Great results

 - Small classes

 - Experienced teachers

 - Leadership opportunities

 - Arts Award

 - Huge range of performance opportunities

-- Support for further education and careers in the Creative Arts through our 'Creative Careers Day'

 Other Opportunities

 We want you to make the most of your time at Gordon's.
 Below are just a few suggestions as to things with which you may like to get involved.